-I was, in extreme cases, working 20 day weeks, with a 4 day rest, eating as cheaply as I could, then crashing out.
+I was, in extreme cases, working 20 days straight, with a 4 day rest, eating as cheaply as I could, then crashing out.
 By having this realisation I was able to create a healthier life for myself.
 One which I could keep up with.

 But I get it, we don't all have £300 to splurge on a course.
 That's why I've reduced the price to £99 (which includes £60 worth of self-care products) and you can now purchase the digital course, without the products, for just £39 if you prefer.
 The course will be open for enrolment later this month (March 26th-28th) so sign up to the mailing list to be sure you don't miss it.